-In Nursery we introduce Letters and Sounds Phase One.
+In Nursery we introduce Read, Write Inc Phonics set 1.
 This concentrates on developing children's speaking and listening skills, phonological awareness and oral blending and segmenting.
 The children in Reception work in small groups to carry out Letters and Sounds on a daily basis.
 The activities/phase the children are working at is dependent on the child's ability- all children are supported and challenged appropriately through well differentiated tasks.